menggf/tsd/README.md

                   -r min_reads_num -R ranking_type -o min_merge_overlap -e path_bwa
                   -m -h

-    LongAssembly is a computational tool to identify the complex genomic structure of targeted sequence using long reads, e.g. PacBio sequencing data.
+    TSD is a computational tool to identify the complex genomic structure of targeted sequence using long reads, e.g. PacBio sequencing data.
     It is especially designed for the sequences with complex genomic structure, e.g. the virus integrated sequences.